Midnight Zoo: Pricing and procedure

 Midnight Zoo contestants are charged at a premium rate of 55c per call or text.
 The method of player selection was handled by registering interest via SMS or landline.
 When selected, players would receive a call from Midnight Zoo.
-Problems arising from this method include Midnight Zoo's use of a private line, eliminating a number of mobile users who ignore such calls.
+Problems arising from this method include Midnight Zoo's use of a unknown number, eliminating a number of mobile users who ignore such calls.